How is my tax calculated

 The Low Income Tax Offset is a tax rebate for individuals on low incomes.
-From 1 July 2013 the full offset is $445, with a withdrawal rate of 1.5 cents per dollar of income over $37,000, such that it cuts out at $66,667.
-Note that the amount of the LITO that is deducted from regular pay is 70% of the full benefit.
-The remaining 30% is paid following lodgment of an income tax return.
+From 1 July 2015 the full offset is $300, with a withdrawal rate of 1.0 cent per dollar of income over $37,000, such that it cuts out at $66,667.
+You will need to complete 'Withholding declaration (NAT 3093)' to withhold your tax offsets from your pay.
+Otherwise Tax Offsets are paid back as a lump sum in you tax return.

 Superannuation is a pension scheme.
 It has a compulsory element where employers are required by law to pay a proportion of an employee's salary and wages (currently 9.5%) into a superannuation fund which can be accessed when the employee retires.
 Superannuation applies to all working Australians, except those earning less than $450 per month, or aged under 18 or over 70.
 Individuals can choose to make extra voluntary contributions to their superannuation and receive tax benefits for doing so.

 The superannuation rate will remain at 9.5% until 2021.
 It will then gradually increase year-by-year until it reaches 12%.
 In addition, there is also a cap on superannuation concessional contributions.
 Currently the cap is set at $25,000.
 To learn more about these caps and their thresholds see Superannuation Guarantee increases on the SuperGuide website.

 Your salary is often quoted as a 'package' where the figure includes the superannuation contribution.
 In this case the superannuation contribution must be deducted from you salary as tax is not charged on superannuation.
 For more information about superannuation and superannuation funds see Simplified Superannuation on the Australian Government website.